neelsoumya/python_machine_learning/unsupervised.md

    Apply PCA, t‑SNE, and hierarchical clustering to biological datasets (e.g., gene expression or single‑cell data), interpret the results, and discuss biological insights gained.

 4. **Evaluating unsupervised learning methods**
+   How to evaluate these techniques on single-cell, these are used to generate hypotheses.
+Motivations for next steps.